 - - To become confident individuals living fulfilling lives

-At Towngate we pay close regard is paid to the three key principles of inclusive education:
+At Towngate we pay close regard to the three key principles of inclusive education:

 - - Setting suitable learning challenges